Investment and other subsidies

 Electricity suppliers and electricity producers previously mentioned have the obligation to acquire annually a number of GCs which is equivalent to the product between the annual mandatory GCs acquisition quota and the quantity of electricity detailed in the paragraph above, supplied annually to final consumers.

-For 2013, the estimated quota of acquisition of GCs for the electricity suppliers is 0.21 GC/MWh delivered to final consumers.
-Any supplier that fails to fulfill this obligation must pay the equivalent value of the GC at a premium of EUR117.6 per each non-purchased certificate.
+For 2014, the estimated quota of acquisition of GCs for the electricity suppliers is 0.237 GC/MWh delivered to final consumers.
+Any supplier that fails to fulfil this obligation must pay the equivalent value of the GC at a premium of EUR119.293 per each non-purchased certificate.

 The GCs are issued by the transmission system operator and are valid for 16 months.
 The trading value of a GC has been established by ANRE as between the RON equivalent of EUR 29/GC and EUR59/GC.
 Currently, the price of a green certificate is equivalent with the maximum value of EUR59/GC, because the demand of GC is higher than the offer.